arun002/TicketApplication/README.md

 Assumptions :

 1. User does not have the ability to select particular seats, while holding.
 They only have the ability to select seating levels.
-2. Application/system will find and hold the seats on behalf of the user.
+2. Application/system will find and hold the seats on behalf of the user based on the levels requested.
 3. No notification process implemented while expiring the hold ids.
-4. Confirmation code is a random generated code and is not persisted in database.

 Design Decisions :

 1. User has the ability to see the total price as well as individual selected seat price,  while holding the seat.
+2. Seat Hold Expiry time is configured in seconds and currently set it as 60s.
-2. Seat Hold Id expiry time is JMX enabled and thus can be changed dynamically via JConsole.
+2. Seat Hold Expiry time is JMX enabled and thus can be changed dynamically via JConsole.
 3. For every service request,  there is a purge process happening to remove the expired hold ids.
 4. Service health check is available , using spring boot actuator (http://localhost:8080/health)
 5. Confirmation code after reservation is persisted to the table.